 On May 31, 2012, we entered into a conditional fee waiver agreement with our Advisers pursuant to which, for a period from June 4, 2012 to June 3, 2013, our Advisers agreed to waive the base management fee and the incentive fees to the extent that distributions declared and payable would represent a return of capital for purposes of U.S. federal income tax.
 On March 26, 2013, we and the Advisers amended and restated the conditional fee waiver agreement to extend the fee waiver period through September 30, 2013.
 On May 14, 2013, we amended the amended and restated conditional fee waiver agreement to provide that the repayment of all waived fees will be made, if at all, within a period not to exceed three years from the date each respective waiver of fees is made.
-On June 28, 2013, on December 30, 2013 we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2013.
-On December 30, 2013 we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2013.
+On June 28, 2013, we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2013.
+On December 30, 2013 we amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2014 with respect to the Adviser, but not with respect to the Sub-Adviser, whose waiver expired on December 31, 2013.
 We refer to this conditional fee waiver agreement, as amended from time to time, as the conditional fee waiver agreement.